 As an unmarried father, your relationship and love for your child was never contingent upon a piece of paper confirming marriage to his or her mother.
 However, if you and the mother of your child are unmarried and have recently decided to part ways, the absence of marriage complicates this already difficult situation by calling your paternal rights into question.
-It becomes even more complex when your relationship ends bitterly and your ex seeks to punish you by claiming custody of your son or daughter.
+It becomes even more complex when your relationship ends bitterly and your ex seeks to punish you by claiming child custody of your son or daughter.

 When a man and woman are not married, the law does not assume paternity — and as such, it doesn’t grant unmarried fathers rights.
 So how do you obtain unmarried biological father rights and gain custody over your child?
 Collins Family Law Group is here to put your mind at ease and walk you through your options.